All Episodes

 And yet we were puzzled to, you know, find the ferocity of efforts to discredit Mr. Lovinger, who's just trying to be a whistleblower and tell the truth.

-And anyway, so Sean Bigley assumed that the other contractor about who Lovinger explicitly raised questions, a close confidant of Hillary Clinton was the reason for the sustained assault on Mr. Lovinger, and that certainly may have played a role.
+And anyway, so Sean Bigley assumed that the other contractor about who Lovinger explicitly raised questions, a close confidant of Hillary Clinton, was the reason for the sustained assault on Mr. Lovinger.

-But it was more than the Clinton connected contacts, suspected Bigley, who added, Mr. Lovinger unwittingly shined a spotlight on the deep state secret weapon, which was Stefan Halper, who threatened to expose the truth about Trump Russia collusion narrative, then being plotted that it was all a setup.
+But it was more than the Clinton connected contacts, suspected Bigley, who added, Mr. Lovinger unwittingly shined a spotlight on the deep state secret weapon, which was Stefan Halper, who threatened to expose the truth about Trump-Russia collusion narrative, then being plotted that it was all a setup.

-We're gonna fill in the blanks and the details to all of this.
+All right, joining us now with more, we're going to fill in the blanks and the details to all of this.

 Thank you both for being with us.